RafalWilinski/cloudtempo/README.md

 - [ ] Same with onboarding
 - [ ] Clicking Selected Regions/services does not work (only checkbox, text is fine)
 - [ ] Cron running reindex every day
-- [ ] Icons are broken if visiting other regions
+- [ ] Icons are broken if visiting other regions, figure way to bundle images
+- [ ] Selecting DynamoDB option does not work?

 Landing: